knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

 Please use this device responsibly.

-There are few option to use this hardware:
+There are few firmware options to use this hardware: